 determined by the same rules as described under

 ID above.
 This means that automatic logon is only possible

 if a default library is specified (for the user or one of his/her Privileged

 Groups) or the user has a private library.

 If you combine

-library in a user's security profile and with specifying a startup transaction
+a user's security profile and with specifying a startup transaction for that

 immediately after invoking Natural without having to pass any intermediate